Today, we’re sharing our best tips for how to make book pages look aged today!

-Small Paperback Books (without jackets)
+- Small Paperback Books (without jackets)

-Small Bowl of Dark Brewed Coffee (make sure it has completely cooled before you start using it)
+- Small Bowl of Dark Brewed Coffee (make sure it has completely cooled before you start using it)

-2 Sponge Brushes
+- 2 Sponge Brushes

-Tarp or Trash Bags (for drying outside)
+- Tarp or Trash Bags (for drying outside)

-Line a cookie sheet with a layer of wax paper.
+Firstly, gather your supplies and line a cookie sheet with a layer of wax paper.